michellab/Stapline/README.md

 # Stapline
-### A Pipeline for the parameterisation of stapled peptide residues
+### A pipeline for the parameterisation of stapled peptide residues and for the analysis of their secondary structure preferences via molecular dynamics simulations